4lg4/reactor-email-page/README.md

 These are the list of the tech debt / improvements for this project

 - [] Improve the local setup.
 Currently, we have API and Frontend separated in different repositories to have automated validations easier, simulating a real microfrontend scenario.
 However it increases complexity to run that locally.
 Create a `docker-compose.yml` with this setup can be helpful;
+- Improve User experience.
+Currently, the page split the emails based on the `,` separator, which can be improved if we use dynamic inputs.
+But as the first version we can validate the idea and improve as it goes.
+Another point is related to the loading component, which can give better experience with [small actions in the buttons](https://tubikstudio.com/ux-practices-8-solid-tips-on-cta-button-design/);
 - [] Add different layers of test, such as performance and E2E tests;
 - [] Add more scenarios for the StorybookJS, simulating how the components should work in different cases;
 - [] Service discovery integration with the API, such as `consul`, with fallback for `.env`.
 This will make the application decoupled with the code and configuration, avoiding unnecessary deployment in case of the configuration changes;